 An instance where this quick fix has been proven to work is where people started facing this problem after recently updating their graphics driver.
 The problem was fixed by simply undoing the update and reverting to the previous version.

-But the feature tends to clash with some graphics processors and drivers, which can cause this black screen problem to occur.
-Disabling the feature may thus solve the problem.
+But it tends to clash with some graphics processors and drivers, which can cause this black screen problem to occur.

 - Go ahead and check if the problem still comes up.